 Here, desire is characterised not by the search for satisfaction, or the success of establishing contact, but by the sensual fullness of a lack.
 The experience of desire, of craving, wanting, needing to touch the desired object stimulates the imagination and amplifies sensations that would otherwise be replaced with more "direct" modes of contact.
 The lover's reference to Dr. Voth as "such a lesbian" brings this distinction about physical and imaginary contact to the realm of identity, reinforcing the interplay between imaginary and real when it comes to touch.
 Though Dr. Voth is not a lesbian, the term fits because it signals not a gender or sexual identity but a sensuality that is more concerned with the potential of connection rather than verifiable contact.
 The appellation hinges on the role of the imagination in activating certain sensations–"total," "atmospheric"—that supercede those in the actualized world.
 Therefore, Dr. Voth's visual fancy takes on connotations of the fanciful.
 But this does not mean the sensations resulting from this desire are any less palpable.
 On the contrary, such a desire maximizes physical experience: it is a desire for something that, because it cannot or will not be fulfilled, amplifies the fullness of that desire.
 This mode of desiring is what characterizes queerness in the text.
 Here, touch, or the lack of touch, defines a peculiarly queer subjectivity.

 In both Waves and Confessions, queerness is constituted by a troubled relationship to touch, reinforcing queerness as something that cannot be grasped or is beyond grasp.
 In Waves, touch is the continually frustrated means for traversing the narrative: clicking her way though the nodes, the reader fails to grasp the arc of the story or the intentions of the narrator.
 In Confessions, denying touch casts queer identity as something beyond categorization.
 Maintaining the gap between sight and touch stimulates the senses beyond what's possible within normative expectations of sexual desire.
 This condition of inaccessibility gestures at an affect of suspension or displacement that is central to the experience of queerness, an affect that I call the "untouchable," which we now explore in depth.

+This is so good!
+I definitely want more!
+The first two paragraphs you were concerned about presented no problem to me at all.
+I appreciated that you laid out the theory so matter-of-factly at the outset, without belaboring it too much or getting too bogged down in references.
+It made it very easy for someone not in the field to understand and follow.
+I also think the close readings you chose are compelling, and definitely support the ideas you’re trying to explore.
+The only thing I want more of is the idea you get to at the very end of this section, about how queerness is constituted by a troubled relationship to touch.
+It’s super interesting, and it complicates the premise you start out with, that touch is foundational to both DH and queer theory.
+I’d love to hear more about that complicated (non) relationship.
+I also think you could signpost that point earlier.
+I don’t think you need a major aside or to radically alter any of your close readings, but I think more explicitly acknowledging it for each text would be helpful, just so that the moment when you synthesize both texts is less of a reveal and more of a natural progression.
+So good though!
+Super interesting, can’t wait to read what comes next!